valeriupredoi/LUMI_ESMValTool/README.md

 # User space

-## Summary
+## Project-wide ESMValTool

-Accessing ESMValTool on LUMI is easy, all you need to do is to add the local module's path to the existing module infrastructure, then just load the `esmvaltool` module:
+Accessing ESMValTool on LUMI is easy, if you are a member of project `project_462000432`, and have access to `/project/project_462000432/`.
+All you need to do is to add the local module's path to the existing module infrastructure, then just load the `esmvaltool` module: